hyperledger-archives/education-cryptomoji/code/part-two/client/README.md

 Sawtooth and your DIY blockchain use Secp256k1 for signing, so you will be able to copy over most of your code.

+There is one slight difference to keep in mind.
+While you signed strings in part one, you will be signing encoded transactions in part two (i.e. Buffers).
+This _probably_ won't make much of a difference, but depending on how you implemented `sign` the first time, it may require some changes.

 ### 02 Encoding

 **Module:** [source/services/encoding.js](source/services/encoding.js)